kenjohansen/optin-manager/phase1_task_breakdown.md

 - [ ] OpenAPI/Swagger documentation

 ## 4. Message Template System

+## 4a.
+PII Minimization & Data Segregation
+- [ ] Never store or return both email and phone together
+- [ ] Do not store names or demographics
+- [ ] Mask PII in logs and UI (email/phone masking)
+- [ ] Ensure API never returns both email and phone in any response
 - [ ] Implement default SMS/email templates (opt-in invite, confirmation, transactional, promotional, opt-out confirmation)
 - [ ] Template selection logic (allow user to specify or use default)
 - [ ] Enforce opt-out/unsubscribe language in all templates